 Parents may visit the classroom after reporting to the main entrance.
-In the event additional information about the preschool is needed, there is a need to express concerns, a need to discuss rules and regulations as stipulated by the State Department of Education, obtain copies of inspection reports of the program, please contact the director of the program as identified on the cover of this handbook.
-In the event that the director of the program does not address your concerns, please contact: Brett Lanz, Assistant Superintendent, Orrville City Schools at 330-682-4816.
+In the event additional information about the preschool is needed or there is a need to express concerns, discuss rules and regulations as stipulated by the State Department of Education, and/or obtain copies of inspection reports of the program, please contact the director of the program as identified on the cover of this handbook.
+In the event that the director of the program does not address your concerns, please contact: David Toth, Superintendent, Orrville City Schools at 330-682-4816.